TomSull222/BCS-Project-1/README.md

 - **Diversity in Filmmaking**: Understanding the evolution of female representation in film production (cast and crew) from 1980 to 2017, including average percentages by decade and correlations with box office revenues.

-- **Box Office Performance and Award Distribution**: Evaluating financial success and recognition of films, analyzing correlations between revenue, ratings, and awards.
+- **Box Office Performance and Award Distribution**: Evaluating financial success and recognition of films.

 - **Seasonality of Releases**: Investigating when high-rated films are typically released and how release timing affects ratings.